vyshkov/vyshkov/README.md

 - :wave: Hi, I am Volodymyr (short form Vova), nice to meet you :shipit:
 - :raising_hand: I have experience in Java, JavaScript (react, node, nest, etc), AWS cloud
-- :books: Conducting training related to JavaScript, Algorithms&Datastructures, Systems design, etc.
+- :books: Conducting trainings related to JavaScript, Algorithms&Datastructures, Systems design, etc.
 - :phone: Will be happy to chat with you via [Linkedin](https://www.linkedin.com/in/vladimir-vyshko-279226a1/ "My page")